Karpman-Consulting/OS-229RPDGenerator/README.md

 ### 1.
-The Openstudio-229RPDGenerator contains OpenStudio measures which requires the OpenStudio CLI to run, which be installed through the OpenStudio app, please see here: https://openstudiocoalition.org/getting_started/getting_started/
+The Openstudio-229RPDGenerator contains OpenStudio measures which requires the OpenStudio CLI to run, which can be installed through the OpenStudio app, please see here: https://openstudiocoalition.org/getting_started/getting_started/

-    Please ensure that when you are installing the app that you are also installing the OpenStudio CLI.
+**Ensure that when you are installing the app that you are also installing the OpenStudio CLI.**

-OpenStudio 3.9.0 is required, and **the folder containing the openstudio.exe must be added to the PATH environment variable** Typically it is the following path:
+OpenStudio 3.9.0 is required
+**the folder containing the openstudio.exe must be added to the PATH system environment variable**

+Typically, it is the following path:

     C:\openstudio-3.9.0\bin

+**the folder containing the openstudio.rb must be added to the RUBYLIB system environment variable**

+Typically, it is the following path:

+    C:\openstudio-3.9.0\Ruby

 ### 2.
 The Openstudio-229RPDGenerator requires Python3 > 3.13 and Ruby 3.2.2 installed